Test in production without watermarks.

 workBook.SaveAsXml("sample.xml");

-// Export the excel file as Html, Html string
+// Export the Excel file as HTML

 workBook.ExportToHtml("sample.html");